 Part of Banorte's business strategy, seeks to increase lending and other services to individuals and SMEs.
 Individuals and SMEs are, however, more likely to be adversely affected by downturns in the Mexican economy than large corporations and high income individuals are.
 Consequently, GFNorte may experience higher levels of non-performing loans, which could result in higher provisions for loan losses.
-Non-performing loans related to individuals (consumer and mortgage loans) and SMEs represented 2.1% and 6.3%, respectively, as of December 31, 2016, compared to 2.2% and 8.7% as of December 31, 2015.
-During 2016 lending to SMEs reactivated, I increasing 7.7% YoY coupled with an improvement in asset quality, as NPL ratio decreased 237 basis points.
+Non-performing loans related to individuals (consumer and mortgage loans) and SMEs represented 2.3% and 5.3%, respectively, as of December 31, 2017, compared to 2.1% and 6.3% as of December 31, 2016.
+During 2016 lending to SMEs reactivated, I increasing 7.8% in 2017 coupled with an improvement in asset quality, as NPL ratio decreased 94 basis points.
 We cannot provide assurance that the levels of non-performing loans and subsequent charge offs will not be materially higher in the future and affect our financial condition and results of operations.